mjordan/riprap/README.md

 ## Configuration

-Since this is a Symfony application, you need to configure some thinngs:
+Since this is a Symfony application, you need to configure some things:

 * In `.env`, set `DATABASE_URL`.
 We use SQLite for now but will support MySQL/MariaDB and PostgreSQL.
 * In `config/services.yaml`, set `app.fixity.host`.
 You probably don't need to set `app.fixity.method`.